 Take Small Steps Towards Design-Build Today

 Design-build isn’t going away any time soon–it’s only growing in popularity.
-If you’re an owner or firm new to design-build, it will take time to master and excel in a new process.
+If you’re an owner or firm new to the delivery method, it will take time to master and excel in a new process.
 If you can do so successfully, projects can benefit enormously.

 Need more resources and information?
-Check out the leading source for all things design-build, the Design-Build Institute of America (DBIA).
+Check out the leading source for all things on the method, the Design-Build Institute of America (DBIA).
 There, you’ll find a wealth of tools and information to help you move into this next phase of your building business.